RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #237

+A fairly early morning.
+Going through with some minor refactors to begin with.
+Just trying to clear out the smaller tickets on the chopping block before moving forward.
+Lots of quality of life details really like a CI rendering style and removing warnings from the build process by determining what exports value to use dynamically.
+I'll probably tackle some documentation stuff this morning as well.
+We shall see.

 ## #232, #233, #234, #235, #236

 Holy hell...
 5 sessions straight in a row.
 I just tackled lots of random